-As a consequence, and this is the second peculiarity, Chile's program of price stabilization has been extremely gradualist: inflation has been reduced step by step - almost monotically - from around 25% in 1990 to the current level of a little bit over 3% in core measures.
-From 1990 and until 1999, each September, the inflation target for the following year was set at a figure lower than the previous year (sometimes as much lower as 30%, some other times as little as 10%), so in a sense the reduction of the inflation target.
+As a consequence, and this is the second peculiarity, Chile's program of price stabilization has been extremely gradualist: inflation has been reduced step by step - almost monotically - from around 25% in 1990 to 2.3% in 1999.
+From 1990 and until 1999, each September, the inflation target for the following year was set at a figure lower than the previous year (sometimes as much lower as 30%, some other times as little as 10%), so in a sense the reduction of the inflation rate (and target) was as much a goal as the particular number set for the inflation target.
 Among countries that follow IT, only Israel (a clear inflation targeteer) and Colombia (a partial inflation targeteer) share this gradualism, although the convergence has been much less monotonic in both countries.

-Third, in Chile de facto the inflation target is set by the Central Bank itself, although after consultations with the government2.
+Third, in Chile de facto the inflation target is set by the Central Bank itself, although after consultations with the government3.
 Thus, the monetary authority has both instrument and goal independence.
 This is very rare among ITers, whereas only Sweden (with qualifications) and Spain before joining the euro agreement have their central banks with this special entitlement.